 Natural Inflation: One primordial sphere per primordial unit of length.
 The thrust for an expanding universe starts with one primordial sphere per unit of primordial time.
 If the expansion is then calculated for just the first second, using Planck’s base units, PlanckTime generates 539-tredecillion spheres per second.
 Those numbers are necessarily woven together with Planck Mass, Planck Charge, and the speed of light.
 If we were to use StoneyTime, it would generate 4605-tredecillion spheres per second.[3c]

-4. Assume a necessary, always-active, finite-infinite relation.
+4. We assume a necessary, always-active, finite-infinite relation.

 Finite-infinite.
 Many scholars say that infinity is messing up science.
 Perhaps their concept of infinity is incomplete.
 Perhaps they do not think about the origins of dimensionless constants.
 Now, we have a very large number of infinitesimal primordial spheres per second coming from somewhere.
 If we say “infinity” most scholars will have a problem.
 Yet, if we say that pi is the concrescence of continuity, symmetry and harmony, and that looks like a sphere, there may be fewer problems.
 If we say that the qualities of continuity, symmetry and harmony define the infinite, perhaps we should stop and contemplate that.

 Think.
 Reflect.
 Be gracious… because that is exactly what is being asked of every scholar-scientist-student.